eyal0/Chicken-story/README.md

 To make it somewhat difficult for a malicious user to fill my database with junk, I encrypted all communications with a hard-coded key and I ran a .Net obfuscator on the releases to make it harder to find.
 It would only prevent casual users from wrecking the database but it was good enough.
 The only people that did figure out how to access the database through reverse engineering were those who wanted to download the whole database.
 I decided that I don't care so I let it happen.

-Also, because I didn't have the images, now all the hashing was in the client code now and I knew that MinHash wasn't robust so I switched to pHash.
+Also, because I didn't have the images, all the hashing was in the client code because I didn't want to send 12 images to the server for each request.
+And I knew that MinHash wasn't robust so I switched to pHash.

 # Image hash v2: pHash